Payment monitoring systems: a complete guide for payment teams

 2. Build reliable data ingestion

 Every provider uses different structures and codes, so the most critical phase is translation.
 Build a unified schema with consistent statuses, timestamps, identifiers, and decline/error taxonomies.
-Then, create mapping rules per provider to convert their fields into your internal version.
+Then, create mapping rules per provider to convert their fields into your internal version — versioned, backward-compatible, and testable, so a provider changing their API doesn't silently break your normalization layer or corrupt historical comparisons.
+This includes canonicalizing currencies, amounts, and timestamps — converting every provider's format into one consistent representation.

 This is the point where monitoring becomes possible.
-Without normalisation, your dashboards will compare apples to oranges, and your alerts will be unreliable.
+Without normalization, your dashboards will compare apples to oranges, and your alerts will be unreliable.

 4. Enrich events with context